Level One of AOI’s Academic Pathway.

 A variety of assessments will be used on the Masterclass Pathway, to ensure that all types of learner have a chance to shine.
 Both formative and summative assessments will be included to actively ensure that students fully engage along the way, and to offer graduates a final certificate that they can be proud to own.
 Please note: we have years of experience with students who struggle with assessments.
 So, if you’re one of those people, rest assured, we will support you as much as we can, to help you succeed.

 If you are joining us, as a registered UK osteopath, then yes, you can use the term osteopath or osteopathy within your marketing.
-However, at this time, whilst regulation in this field remains a grey area, the AOI recommends that those thinking to practice in the UK, follow the guidelines given by the General Osteopathic Council.
+However, at this time, whilst regulation in this field is changing day by day, the AOI recommends that those thinking to practice in the UK, follow the guidelines given by the General Osteopathic Council.
 This being, that one cannot use the word “Osteopathy, Osteopathic or Osteopath” in the UK, unless they are a registered human osteopath.
 This is to ensure that no misunderstanding occurs in public domain.
-As such, if your aim is to have the “title” Osteopath, Osteopathic or Osteopathy” within your marketing, we would urge you to check with local regulations before you apply.
+As such, if your aim is to have the “title” Osteopath, Osteopathic or Osteopathy” within your marketing, we urge you to check with local (and State) regulations before you apply.
 The AOI cannot be held responsible for any issues arising from regulatory limitations.
 At this time, AOI recommends the amended term Equine Functional Practitioner (EFP) for those who do not have a registered osteopathic background and work within the UK.
 If you wish to apply to RAMP, you can inform them that your studies have been in the osteopathic field, as they do not enforce the need for preparatory human training, so long as you fulfil criteria in other ways.